roldanjorge/roldanjorge_website/content/posts/2025_03_10_pilas_issue2/index.md

 {{< figure id="gemma3_2" src="./gemma3_2.png" alt="gemma3_2" caption="Gemma 3 Benchmarking results"  >}}

-- Gemma 3 ranks very well for its relatively small size compared to other models.
+- Gemma 3 ranks very well for its relatively small size compared to other models achieving a 9th spot with a 1338 score in Chatbot Arena [^chiang_chatbot_arena] as of March 8th 2025.
+Other benchmark results are shown in {{< figref "gemma3_2" >}}.

 # OpenAI's New tools for building agents